 Cornwall’s historic monuments protected thanks to funding partnership

-The Monumental Improvement project, run by Cornwall Area of Outstanding Natural Beauty (AONB), has been awarded £489,700.
+The Monumental Improvement project, run by Cornwall National Landscape (AONB), has been awarded £489,700.

 Thanks to National Lottery players, the investment will ensure 40 Scheduled Monuments across Cornwall are protected for future generations.
 Scheduled Monuments are archaeological sites which have been selected for protection because they are considered to be of national importance.